-• To increase students satisfaction from 4.5 to 4.8 on a 5-point scale on the Student Opinion Survey.

-- To increase student persistence from first-to-second semester from 75% to 78% through the implementation of the Student Success Portal. - To increase student achievement from 63% to73% through participation in cohort 2's customized Gateway Courses.
+- To increase student satisfaction from 4.5 to 4.8 on a 5-point scale on the Student Opinion Survey. - To increase student persistence from first-to-second semester from 75% to 78% through the implementation of the Student Success Portal. - To increase student achievement from 63% to73% through participation in cohort 2's customized Gateway Courses.